 Nepotism is favoritism shown to a family member or individual with whom the employee is in a Consensual Relationship.
 Employees may not engage in any form of nepotism.

-An employee cannot be directly involved in employment-related processes, supervision, or decisions impacting a family member or individual with whom the employee is in a Consensual Relationship.
+An employee cannot be directly involved in employment-related processes, supervision, evaluation, or decisions impacting a family member or individual with whom the employee is in a Consensual Relationship.